 The complainant and the respondent may be assisted by one advisor during conduct review hearings.
 For Title IX complaints, the university will provide an advisor to a party upon request for the purposes of conducting cross-examination.
 Any person, including the respondent or advisor, who disrupts a hearing, may be excluded from the proceedings.
-The CRO may permit any person to appear by a method that allows the person to be seen and heard by the council.
+In the interest of fairness, the CRO may permit any person to appear by a method that allows the person to be seen and heard by the council.